Home Sleep Apnea Testing

 It is important to discuss your sleep concerns with your primary care physician (PCP).
 Please print and complete the Expert Sleep Quiz in the Sleep Disorder Screening section and discuss the results with your PCP.
 If you exhibit multiple sleep symptoms, your PCP may refer you to a sleep expert for a Home Sleep Apnea Test.

 What to Expect During Your Home Sleep Apnea Test:

 - Once your insurance approves the sleep test, you can pick up your HSAT at any of our locations.

-- Our staff will instruct you how to use the HSAT unit.
+- Our staff will instruct you how to use the testing unit.

 - The HSAT unit will loosely secure to your chest along with breathing, oxygen level, and heart rate monitors.

-- You will use the HSAT for one – two nights to ensure there is enough sleep data.
+- You will use the unit for one to two nights to ensure there is enough sleep data.

 Currently, we use the Philips Respironics G3 Night One Home Sleep Testing Unit.
 Watch the video below to learn how to set up the unit:

 - After completing the test, you can return the HSAT unit to our office.

 - A sleep technician will score your test, and then the physician reviews the raw data to evaluate for any abnormalities.